 It is also a feature of Cogan syndrome Cogan Syndrome Cogan syndrome is a rare autoimmune disease involving the eye and the inner ear.
 Cogan syndrome affects young adults, with 80% of patients between 14 and 47 years.
 The disease appears to result... read more (inflammatory keratitis, vestibular and auditory dysfunction, and aortitis).

 Inflammation usually involves all layers of the aorta (intima, media, adventitia) and may lead to occlusion of the aorta or its branches or weakening of the arterial wall, resulting in an aortic aneurysm Overview of Aortic Aneurysms Aneurysms are abnormal dilations of arteries caused by weakening of the arterial wall.
-Common causes include hypertension, atherosclerosis, infection, trauma, and hereditary or acquired connective... read more .
+Common causes include hypertension, atherosclerosis, infection, trauma, systemic rheumatic diseases, and... read more .

 Pathogenesis, symptoms and signs, diagnosis, and treatment differ by etiology.